+•

+Probing (Questions

-Probing Questions Show me Convince me Questions What's the same?
+Show me Convince me What's the same?
 What's different?
-Always cometimes never that if the mean height of a class is 150cm.
-What does this tell you about the tallest and shortest pupil? five numbers that have a mean of 6 and a range of 8. pie charts are easier to draw when the frequencies add up to a factor of 360 that pie charts can be misleading bar chart, line graph, frequency diagram, pictogram, pie chart average, mean 1, 3, 3, 5 and 1, 2, 4, 5 as data sets Always, sometimes, never You can read the frequency from a pie chart You can read the proportion from a pie chart You can read the frequency from a bar graph If the section is the same size on two pie charts then the section represents the same frequency In order to interpret and compare two pie charts, you have to measure the angles on the pie charts that if the mean height of a class is 150cm.
-What does this tell you about the tallest and shortest pupil? five numbers that have a mean of 6 and a range of 8.
-Further I Extension isticated Tasks yoghurt bananas strawberries apples Pie charts and line graphs NRICH: Match the Matches P Mean as an average NRICH: Birdwatch INV NRICH: Probably P NRICH: Odds or Sixes?
-GAME NRICH: Same or Different?
+Always, sometimes, never

+that if the mean height of a class is pie charts are easier to draw when bar chart, line graph, frequency You can read the frequency from a

+150cm.
+What does this tell you about the frequencies add up to a factor of diagram, pictogram, pie chart pie chart

+the tallest and shortest pupil?
+360 You can read the proportion from a

+average, mean pie chart

+five numbers that have a mean of 6 that pie charts can be misleading You can read the frequency from a

+and a range of 8.
+1, 3, 3, 5 and 1, 2, 4 ,5 as data sets bar graph

+If the section is the same size on

+two pie charts then the section

+represents the same frequency

+In order to interpret and compare

+two pie charts, you have to measure the angles on the pie charts.

+that if the mean height of a class is

+150cm.
+What does this tell you about

+the tallest and shortest pupil?

+tire tailest and energet papir.

+five numbers that have a mean of 6

+and a range of 8.

+Further I Extension Rich and Soph nisticated Tasks

+Pie charts and line graphs

+yoghurt NRICH: Match the Matches P

+bananas Mean as an average

+NRICH: Birdwatch INV

+apples NRICH: Probably P

+NRICH: Odds or Sixes?
+GAME

+NRICH: Same or Different?
 GAME